Dataspaces made easy, with Roseman Labs

-Welcome to our guide on setting up a dataspace!
+Welcome to our guide on setting up an encrypted dataspace!
 Dataspaces are used in healthcare, public and private sectors to enable data-driven collaboration and improve services.
 This guide is to help you set up a secure data sharing environment.

 What is a dataspace?